Hrozovo: History

 At that time, a band of about 400 Poles (200 from the Polish Army and over 200 bandits from Voitkova, Lishchavka, Kuzmyny, and Birchi) attacked the village, set fire to dozens of houses, and killed men.
 They tied local men to poles and ordered others to beat them, then untied them and ordered them to beat those who had beaten them.
 Several died near the poles.

 36 men and two machine guns volunteered to defend the village under the command of Stepan Stebelsky "Khron".
 The commander divided them into 3 groups to strike from three sides of the village.
 Topolia, in particular, had the most difficult task: to strike at the lower end of the village, capture the mill, cross the deep river full of ice and snow, and advance.
 As a result of a successful battle (28 UPA members were wounded, and several were killed), Polish forces were defeated, fled in panic, and became cautious.
 From that time, peace came to this sector.
 The UPA saved several villagers from inevitable death, and everywhere it was said that there were eight thousand Ukrainian insurgents.

-In 2023, the village of Hroziova, along with surrounding villages, joined the network of historical and tourist routes "BoykoMandry," which is being created with the support of the Ukrainian Cultural Foundation (УКФ) and the Strilky rural hromada.
+In 2023, the village of Hrozovo, along with surrounding villages, joined the network of historical and tourist routes "BoykoMandry," which is being created with the support of the Ukrainian Cultural Foundation (УКФ) and the Strilky rural hromada.